Deltares/hydromt/docs/dev/migrating-to-v1.rst

 Per HydroMT data type (e.g. `RasterDataset`, `GeoDataFrame`), HydroMT has one `DataSource`, e.g. `RasterDatasetSource`, `GeoDataFrameSource`.

-MetaDataResolver
+URIResolver
 ^^^^^^^^^^^^^^^^

-The `MetaDataResolver` takes a single `uri` and the query parameters from the model, such as the region, or the time range, and returns multiple absolute paths, or `uri`s, that can be read into a single python representation (e.g. `xarray.Dataset`).
+The `URIResolver` takes a single `uri` and the query parameters from the model, such as the region, or the time range, and returns multiple absolute paths, or `uri`s, that can be read into a single python representation (e.g. `xarray.Dataset`).
 This functionality was previously covered in the `resolve_paths` function.
-However, there are more ways than to resolve a single uri, so the `MetaDataResolver` makes this behavior extendable.
-Plugins or other code can subclass the Abstract `MetaDataResolver` class to implement their own conventions for data discovery.
+However, there are more ways than to resolve a single uri, so the `URIResolver` makes this behavior extendable.
+Plugins or other code can subclass the Abstract `URIResolver` class to implement their own conventions for data discovery.
-The `MetaDataResolver` is injected into the `Driver` objects and can be used there.
+The `URIResolver` is injected into the `Driver` objects and can be used there.

 Driver
 ^^^^^^